ZelihaB/ZelihaB/README.md

   ![GCP](https://img.shields.io/badge/-GCP-4285F4?style=flat-square&logo=Google%20Cloud&logoColor=white)

-- 🎓 **Education:** MBA in Business Administration with a focus on Operational Research.
+- 🎓 **Education:** MS in Applied Data Science and MBA in Business Administration with a focus on Operational Research.
 Bachelor’s degrees in Computer Engineering and Economics & Mathematics.
 - 🏢 **Professional Experience:** Over a decade of experience in the airline industry, enhancing revenue management and operational efficiency.

 ## Projects